kanishksamuraig/Interview_Bot/README.md

 ### Key Features 🚀

-* **AI-Generated Questions**: Utilizes the Gemini API (`gemini-1.5-flash-latest`) to generate a unique and varied set of interview questions on topics like Data Structures, Databases, and OOPs.
+* **AI-Generated Questions**: Utilizes the Gemini API (`gemini-1.5-flash-latest`) and also (`gemini-2.5-flash-latest`) to generate a unique and varied set of interview questions on topics like Data Structures, Databases, and OOPs.
 * **Text-to-Speech (TTS)**: Reads questions aloud using Coqui's high-quality `xtts_v2` model, with multiple voice options for the user to choose from.
 * **Speech-to-Text (STT)**: Transcribes the user's spoken answers in real-time using the `faster-whisper` model.
 * **Session-Based Flow**: Supports multi-question interview sessions where users can answer, re-record if unsatisfied, and continue until they choose to end the session.